Alex4210987/deepiMessage/README.md

   An AppleScript will be executed to send iMessages to the target user.
 - Receive iMessages:
   The SQLite database will be queried to get the latest iMessages received.
+- Reminders:
+  Send reminder messages to the target user.

 ## TODO

 - Use deepseek or other LLMs to answer questions
 - Integrate with websearch
-- Set schedules and reminders
+- Set schedules